UN Sustainable Development Goals

 Gyapa stoves for families in the Volta region.

 A Gyapa stove is a Gold Standard certified, energy-saving stove, which requires 50% less fuel than a traditional open coal pot.
 Each one helps avoid about half a ton of carbon being dumped into the atmosphere every year.
 Gyapa stoves help reduce deforestation, which remains a significant challenge in Ghana.
 They're also cheaper to use than open coal pots, meaning low-income families can reduce their energy costs once they've switched.
-Our programme sees dozens of Gyapa stoves given to low-income families in the Volta region every year.
+We've piloted a programme which saw Gyapa stoves given to low-income families in the Volta region every year, and we hope to roll this programme out further in the future.

 We're committed to upholding human rights throughout our operations.

-As a Signatory since 2018 to the UN Global Compact’s 10 universally accepted principles in the areas of human rights, labour, environment and anti-corruption, we’re committed to upholding human rights throughout our operations.
+As a Signatory since 2018 to the UN Global Compact’s 10 Principles in the areas of human rights, labour, environment and anti-corruption, we’re committed to upholding human rights throughout our operations.
 We take our work seriously, and ensure that modern slavery, or any other human rights issues, are not present in, or connected in any way with, our business operations.

 To find out more, take a look at our approach to protecting human rights and preventing modern slavery.